 John joined Accion in August 2000 as an investment professional working with the Accion Latin American Bridge Fund, a loan guarantee fund for microfinance institutions in Latin America and the Caribbean and the Accion Gateway Fund, an equity investment fund for microfinance institutions worldwide.
-In 2002, he helped develop a $20 million private equity fund for microfinance institutions worldwide, Accion Investments in Microfinance, SPC, and in 2007, John led the successful $30 million capital raise for Accion Investments, incorporating new private investors to the fund.
+In 2002, he helped develop a $20 million private equity fund for microfinance institutions worldwide, Accion Investments in Microfinance, SPC, and in 2007, he led the successful $30 million capital raise for Accion Investments, incorporating new private investors to the fund.

 In these roles, John has served on the boards of directors and key committees of leading microfinance institutions worldwide such as Mibanco Banco de la Microempresa (Peru), Banco Solidario (Ecuador), Banco Popular Covelo (Honduras), Sociedad de Ahorro y Credito Integral (El Salvador), Akiba Commercial Bank (Tanzania), Pan-African Savings and Loans (Ghana), and Accion Microfinance Bank (Nigeria).
 He led successful purchases and recapitalizations of Banco Popular Covelo (Honduras) and Akiba Commercial Bank (Tanzania).
-He has direct responsibility for Accion Global Investments and the Accion Frontier Investments portfolio, managed by Quona Capital, and sits on the Investment Committees of Accion Venture Lab and the Accion Frontier Inclusion Fund.
+He has direct responsibility for Accion Emerge and the Accion Frontier Investments portfolio, managed by Quona Capital, and sits on the Investment Committees of Accion Venture Lab and the Accion Frontier Inclusion Fund.
 John has been trained in Accion’s CAMEL diagnostic tool, used to evaluate and rate microfinance institutions worldwide.